A woman who received a shoe box gift as a child in Romania helps others by volunteering with Operation Christmas Child year-round

 “I felt like I was in those Disney movies when you are like a poor person, kind of like Cinderella, and you turn and see the castle,” she said.
 “And that’s what I remember, boxes being stacked up the walls.
 I had never seen such beautiful wrapping paper.
 We didn’t have such beautiful things.

 “For me as a little girl, to understand that even if I’m in this poor country and my parents cannot afford to buy us everything like oranges and some chocolates for Christmas, to see how God knew our desire and He gave us exactly what we wanted.
-And not even just a toothbrush and toothpaste or soap, which are necessities, but a teddy bear that you just want to hold.”
+And not even just a toothbrush or soap, which are necessities, but a teddy bear that you just want to hold.”

 Andy now lives in Jackson, Missouri, with her husband, Levi.
 She travels throughout the state, encouraging others to pack shoe boxes for Operation Christmas Child.
 Wherever she goes, she brings a box still wrapped in flowery, slightly tattered, wallpaper.
 Packed inside are several items that she still treasures about 20 years later.